JohnMichaelCrawley/Spontaneous/README.md

 <details closed>
 <summary>When Will This Application Be Published To The App Store?</summary>
 <br>
-The estimated goal of when the application will go live on the App Store later this year.
+The goal of when the application will go live on the App Store will be later this year.
 </details>
 <!--Qustion 5 -->
 <details closed>
 <summary>Will There Be An Android Port?</summary>
 <br>
-If this application gains enough users and requests for an Android version, then there will be a development for Android.
+If this application gains enough users on iOS and requests for an Android version is heavily requested, then there will be a development for a version on Android.
 </details>
 <!--Qustion 6 -->
 <details closed>